Kiel: Modern times

 There were several bombing raids of the port area during the period 20 February – 20 April 1945 which successfully eliminated many U-boats, and the few large warships (cruisers Hipper, Scheer, and Köln) still afloat at that time.
-Although the town was beyond the stop-line set for the western Allies in the German surrender at Lüneburg Heath, it and its port, its scientists, and the canal were seized by a British T-Force led by Major Tony Hibbert on 5 May 1945.
-This forestalled capture of the town by the Soviets, whom the western Allies expected to advance from Germany to Denmark in violation of the Yalta agreement.
+It and its port, and the canal were seized by a British T-Force led by Major Tony Hibbert on 5 May 1945.

 Like other heavily bombed German cities, the city was rebuilt after the war.
 In 1946, Kiel was named the seat of government for Schleswig-Holstein, and it officially became the state's capital in 1952.

-Today, Kiel is once again an important maritime centre of Germany, with high-tech shipbuilding, submarine construction and one of the three leading institutions in the field of marine sciences in Europe, the IFM-GEOMAR.
-Regular ferries to Scandinavia and Lithuania, as well as the largest sailing event in the world called the Kiel Week (Kieler Woche) in German and The Kiel Regatta in English.
-The Kieler Umschlag is another festival, which has been taking place again since 1975.
-Kiel is also home to a large service sector and a number of research institutions including the University of Kiel, which is the oldest, largest, and most prestigious university in the state.
+Today, Kiel is once again an important maritime centre of Germany, with high-tech shipbuilding, submarine construction and one of the world's largest ocean research centers, the GEOMAR.
+In 2006, Kiel was one of the founding cities of the original European Green Capital Award.

 Geography

 Climate

-Kiel has an oceanic climate (Cfb in the Köppen climate classification).
+Kiel has an oceanic climate (Köppen: Cfb; Trewartha: Dolk).
+Located on the Baltic Sea coast, the temperature fluctuates less than inland, with warm winters and cool summers throughout the year.
+The average temperature ranges from 2 C in winter to 17 C in summer.
+Days with a temperature above 30 C are rare, with an average of only 2.8 days per year.

+The Kiel weather station has recorded the following extreme values: